calvin-cs262-fall2022-D/Client/README.md

 This application is based on the standard network data service tutorial, converted to read (GET only) from the Knightflix data service.
 ReactNative supports the other CRUD operations (PUT, POST, DELETE).

-The data seravice is hosted on Azure.
+The data seravice is hosted on Heroku.